WHAT WE'RE ALL ABOUT

 From the beginning, VOILÀ has made sustainability and ethical manufacturing part of its foundation.
 Voilà’s unique bamboo-based fabric offers exceptional softness, breathability, and moisture absorption, which helps regulate body temperature.
 It’s fashion that makes you look fantastic on the outside while feeling good on the inside about how it’s made.

 All of the clothing are designed and manufactured in Winnipeg, Manitoba, Canada where we champion fair-trade practices, ethical employment, and equal opportunities for all.

 Products are never tested on animals and contain no ingredients derived from animal sources.

-The Designer: Andréanne Dandeneau
+Designer/ Owner: Andréanne Dandeneau

-Principal Heritage Artist: David Albert
+Principal Métis Heritage Artist: David Albert

 Métis artist, David Albert, is a retired art consultant and teacher who was born and raised in Fisher Branch, Manitoba.
 He began his professional association with his daughter, Andréanne, when she was the costume designer for a NAFro Dance production.
 Andréanne had him paint artistic patterns directly on the costumes according to the theme of the dance.
 David saw the opportunity to do the same with some of Voilà par Andréanne creations.